 Instructions

-- Preheat oven to 425F.
+• Preheat oven to 425F. (non-convection/not fan-assisted).
 Line a baking sheet with parchment paper.
 Set aside.

-- Grate cheddar cheese and dice chives.
+• Grate cheddar cheese and dice chives.
 Add to flour mixture and toss with your fingers to coat/separate/combine the cheese and chives with the flour mixture.
 Add cold butter chunks to flour mixture.
-Using your fingertips, rub the butter in to the flour mixture until you have coarse crumbs with butter pieces no larger than a pea.
-Add cold buttermilk and using a fork, stir in to mixture until flour is evenly moistened.
-YOU MAY NEED TO ADD A TEASPOON OR TWO ADDITIONAL BUTTERMILK, to thoroughly moisten.
+Using your fingertips, rub the butter into the flour mixture until you have coarse crumbs with butter pieces no larger than a pea.
+Add cold buttermilk and, using a fork, stir into the mixture until flour is evenly moistened.
+YOU MAY NEED TO ADD A TEASPOON OR TWO of ADDITIONAL BUTTERMILK, to thoroughly moisten.

-- Turn dough out on to floured surface.
-Gather the dough in to a mound and fold it over on to itself 2 or 3 times, until dough is one moist piece.
-Form in to a ball.
-Using a floured hand, press dough down until you have an even 1-inch thick piece of dough.
-Using a 3-inch cutter, cut rounds from the dough and place on to parchment lined baking sheet, allowing several inches between each biscuit.
-Take scraps of dough and re-form in to a 1-inch thick piece and cut more.
+• Turn dough out onto to floured surface.
+Gather the dough into a mound and fold it over onto itself 2 or 3 times, until the dough is one moist piece.
+Form into a ball.
+Using a floured hand, press the dough down until you have an even 1-inch-thick piece of dough.
+Using a 3-inch cutter, cut rounds from the dough and place onto a parchment-lined baking sheet, allowing several inches between each biscuit.
+Take scraps of dough and re-form into a 1-inch-thick piece, and cut more.
 You should get 6 or 7 biscuits.
-Brush tops of biscuits with a bit of milk or cream.
+Brush the tops of biscuits with a bit of milk or cream.

-- Bake in preheated oven for 15-17 minutes or until lightly golden and just cooked through.
-Remove from oven, then remove biscuits from baking sheet on to a cooling rack.
-Reduce oven temperature to 350F and reserve baking sheet with parchment.
+• Bake in preheated oven for 15-17 minutes or until lightly golden and just cooked through.
+Remove from oven, then remove biscuits from baking sheet onto a cooling rack.
+Reduce oven temperature to 350F and reserve the baking sheet with parchment.

-- Allow biscuits to cool for 15 minutes (or if making right ahead, allow to cool completely then store in airtight container until ready to make).
+• Allow biscuits to cool for 15 minutes (or if making right ahead, allow to cool completely, then store in an airtight container until ready to make).

-- With a sharp knife, cut around the top of the biscuits, cutting straight down, about 1/2-inch in from the outside edge and about 1 inch deep.
+• With a sharp knife, cut around the top of the biscuits, cutting straight down, about 1/2-inch in from the outside edge and about 1 inch deep.
 Once you have cut a circle all the way around, use the tip of the knife to lift out the round.
 Pull out bits of biscuit as needed to have a 1-inch deep hole that is flat on the bottom.
-Place biscuits back on to baking sheet with parchment, allowing several inches between each one.
-Break an egg in to the hole in each biscuit.
-Season egg with a bit of salt and pepper.
+Place biscuits back onto to baking sheet with parchment, allowing several inches between each one.
+Break an egg into the hole in each biscuit.
+Season the egg with a bit of salt and pepper.

-- Return to the 350F oven and bake for 20-25 minutes, depending on how runny you like your eggs.
-Check at 18-20 minutes and if biscuits are getting too brown, you can loosely cover the top with a sheet of aluminum foil.
-Once the egg whites are set and the egg yolk is set slightly, remove from oven.
-Allow to cool at least 5 minutes before eating, to allow egg to set up a bit.
+• Return to the 350F oven and bake for 20-25 minutes, depending on how runny you like your eggs.
+Check at 18-20 minutes, and if biscuits are getting too brown, you can loosely cover the top with a sheet of aluminum foil.
+Once the egg whites are set and the egg yolk is set slightly, remove from the oven.
+Allow to cool at least 5 minutes before eating, to allow the egg to set up a bit.
 Garnish with additional chopped chives and freshly ground pepper.
 These are good warm or at room temperature.
-Refrigerate left-overs.
+Refrigerate leftovers.

 Notes